In the News

 He has a special interest in computer games and hopes to head into a career in that field.

 Eyeglasses, hearing aids, cell phone donations

 On December 17, 2013 the Wheaton Lions Club collected and donated the following items to the Lions of Illinois Foundation Recycling Program...

 14 hearing aids

 31 cell phones

 Wheaton Lion Edward Lambke heads up this program.
 All of these items will be reused for people in need.

 December 6, 2014

-<Click here for registration info and photos from last year's run>
+<Click here for details and photos from the run>

 EyeSpy 20/20 Captures the Attention of NBC News